T-0914/vbi-rust-workshop/README.md

 # vbi-rust-workshop
-I paticipated in a VBI's Rust Workshop, then some homeworks need to be done.
+I participated in a VBI's Rust Workshop, then some homeworks need to be done.